 Can I put plastic bags in my green bin?

-NO, you must not put any kind of plastic bags in the caddy or green bin - they don't rot down, and would spoil the compost.
+No, you must not put any kind of plastic bags in the caddy or green bin, even the ones which say they are compostable - they don't rot down in the process, and would spoil the compost.

 Can I wash my food caddy and green bin with cleaning products?